hakrdinesh/vedic/README.md

 3. TODO COMPILATION  Dharma: The Way of Transcendence
 4. DONE ACBSP        Life Comes from Life
 5. DONE ACBSP        On the Way to Kṛṣṇa
-6. TODO ACBSP        Teachings of Lord Caitanya
+6. DONE ACBSP        Teachings of Lord Caitanya
 7. TODO ACBSP        Teachings of Queen Kuntī
-8. TODO ACBSP        Teachings of Lord Kapila
+8. DONE ACBSP        Teachings of Lord Kapila
 9. Śrī Brahma-saṁhitā
 10. DONE ACBSP       Light of the Bhāgavata
 11. DONE ACBSP       Beyond Birth and Death